Enabling GTIDs for Server Replication in MariaDB Server 10.2

 MariaDB [(none)]> SHOW MASTER STATUS\G *************************** 1. row *************************** File: mariadb-bin.000001 Position: 510 Binlog_Do_DB: Binlog_Ignore_DB: 1 row in set (0.00 sec)

-We can use these coordinates to find the information we need in order to use GTIDs from the active master by running the command:
+We can use these coordinates to find the information we need in order to use GTIDs from the active master by running this command:

 SELECT BINLOG_GTID_POS('mariadb-bin.000001', 510); +--------------------------------------------+ | BINLOG_GTID_POS('mariadb-bin.000001', 510) | +--------------------------------------------+ | 1-101-1 | +--------------------------------------------+ 1 row in set (0.00 sec)

-Note that the GTID can be an empty string, for clarity purposes the examples work with non-empty GTID values.
+Note that the GTID can be an empty string; for clarity these examples work with non-empty GTID values.
 The result from the function call is the current GTID, which corresponds to the binary file position on the master.
-With this value, we can now modify the slave configuration on servers B and C executing the following statements on each of them:
+With this value, we can now modify the slave configuration on servers B and C, executing the following statements on each of them: